 June 21, 2023

-On January 1, 2024 the federal Fighting Against Forced Labour and Child Labour in Supply Chains Act (Bill S-211) will take effect.
-Positioning Canada as an early nation to ban the importation of goods made with child labour, the Act serves as a transparency tool to aid the fight against modern slavery and lines up with the growing trend of voluntary ESG (Environment, Social and Governance) reporting and the steady march to mandatory public ESG disclosure in Canada.
-Effective January 1, 2024, entities subject to the Act (which includes both Canadian and non-Canadian owned or controlled entities) will be required to file their first annual report by May 31, 2024.
+On January 1, 2024 the federal Fighting Against Forced Labour and Child Labour in Supply Chains Act (Bill S-211) (often referred to as “The Modern Slavery Act”) took effect.
+The Act serves as a transparency tool to aid the fight against modern slavery and lines up with the growing trend of voluntary ESG (Environment, Social and Governance) reporting and the steady march to mandatory public ESG disclosure in Canada.
+The Act imposes annual reporting obligations on certain entities (which could include both Canadian and non-Canadian owned or controlled entities); the first report submission deadline is May 31, 2024 (though practically, federally incorporated entities required to report might need to prepare their Report earlier).
+On December 20, 2023, Public Safety Canada launched its website and released its much-anticipated Guidelines clarifying the organizations with reporting obligations under the Act and how they should prepare and submit their Report, and on March 7, 2024, updated those Guidelines.

 1. What conduct does the Act address?

 The Act’s purpose is to eradicate forced labour and child labour from Canadian supply chains.
-The Act marks another legislative attempt by Parliament to help combat modern forms of slavery.
-It also augments existing legislation by amending the Customs Tariff to also prohibit the importation of goods mined, manufactured or produced wholly or in part with “child labour”, as well as the already prohibited “forced labour” and “prison labour”.
-The Act codifies in Canadian law key definitions of these terms:
+It augments existing legislation by amending the Canadian Customs Tariff to also prohibit the importation of goods mined, manufactured or produced wholly or in part with “child labour”, as well as the already prohibited “forced labour” and “prison labour”.
+The Act codifies in Canadian law definitions of these key terms:

 “Child”.
-Importantly, for the purposes of the Act a “child” is anyone under the age of 18.
+For the purposes of the Act a “child” is anyone under the age of 18.

 “Child Labour”.
 In addition to labour or services offered or provided by a child in Canada under illegal circumstances, “child labour” means labour or services offered or provided by a child that:

-2. What organizations have obligations under the Act?
+2. What organizations have reporting obligations under the Act?

-The Act’s public disclosure effectively institutes mandatory ESG reporting obligations for the entities and conduct it encompasses.
+The Act’s reporting and public disclosure requirements effectively institute mandatory public ESG reporting obligations on Reporting Entities.
 This is a step toward the federal government’s implementation of its human rights obligations pursuant to key standards, such as those under the ILO and the United Nations’ 2023 Agenda for Sustainable Development.
-It’s also in line with the recognition in Canadian jurisprudence of the accountability of multinational actors in the context of forced labour as recognized in the Supreme Court of Canada’s 2020 decision in Nevsun Resources Ltd v.
-Araya.
+It’s also in line with the recognition in Canadian jurisprudence of the accountability of multinational actors in the context of forced labour as the Supreme Court of Canada’s 2020 decision in Nevsun Resources Ltd v.
+Araya confirmed.
+If you are an Entity with reporting obligations under the Act:

 4. What are the non-compliance penalties?

-In addition to exposure to the expanding risk of ESG-related civil and statutory litigation, the Act holds entities accountable for their reporting obligations through statutory non-compliance measures, including serious consequences and penalties for both your entity, and its directors and officers, personally.
+In addition to exposure to the expanding risk of ESG-related civil and statutory litigation, the Act holds Reporting Entities accountable for their reporting obligations through statutory non-compliance measures, including serious consequences and penalties for both the Reporting Entity and for its directors and officers personally.

 Entity Liability.
-Entities that fail to comply, or knowingly mislead or file a false report, are exposed to summary conviction and a fine up to $250,000.
+Entities that fail to comply, or knowingly mislead or file a false report, are exposed to conviction for a summary offence and a fine up to $250,000.

 Separate Penalties.
-Each instance of failure to comply with a requirement of the Act (filing the report, having it approved by your Board, having it signed by the director, and sending each report to your shareholders) can result in a separate penalty.
+Each instance of failure to comply with a requirement of the Act can result in a separate penalty:

 5. What should I do?

 Create a Conscious Culture.
-Take steps to create a culture of awareness of the issue of child and forced labour in supply chains throughout your entity from the senior ranks right on down.
+Take steps to create a culture of awareness of the issue of forced and child labour in supply chains throughout your Entity from the senior ranks right on down.
 Train your employees and get them involved.
 For example, create an internal committee or cross-functional group with a focus on the issue and on Act compliance.

 Please contact your McInnes Cooper lawyer or any member of our ESG Team @ McInnes Cooper to discuss compliance with your ESG reporting obligations under the Fighting Against Forced Labour and Child Labour in Supply Chains Act.